python/cpython/Doc/library/idle.rst

    * :kbd:`C-l` center window around the insertion point

-   * :kbd:`C-b` go backwards one character without deleting (usually you can also use the cursor key for this)
+   * :kbd:`C-b` go backward one character without deleting (usually you can also use the cursor key for this)

    * :kbd:`C-f` go forward one character without deleting (usually you can